EGI-Federation/documentation/content/en/providers/datahub/webdav/_index.md

 weight: 20
 ---

 This documentation covers how to configure a OneData OneProvider with a WebDAV backend as an existing storage.
-This configuration has been tested with Nextcloud and XrootD.
+This configuration has been tested with Nextcloud and SabreDAV.

 ## Requirements